Carpenter-Software/Blubot/README.md

 **Workflow**

 - The platform is the Raspberry Pi (RPI).
 I develop on the RPI 3 B+ and then transfer the software to a RPI Zero.
-The RPI Zero used on the Blubot robot to further test the applicabilty.
+The RPI Zero is used on the Blubot robot to further test the applicabilty of the software.

 **Development Update:**